 Furthermore, a child support order could also establish which parent is allowed to claim the child as a dependent when it comes to federal or state income tax guidelines.
 Unless both parents are able to agree on who can claim the child as a dependent on his or her taxes, the court will issue an order awarding the exemption.

 Usually, this order is based on who is going to have primary custody of the child and who is bearing the majority of the expenses when it comes to raising the minor children.
 The court may also not award an exemption to a parent unless that exemption will actually lead to a tax benefit.
 It is important to rely on a trained legal professional who understands how this process works.

 If you are wondering, “how much I have to pay for child support” in the state of Utah, then rely on the experience of attorney David Pedrazas.
 From day one, David Pedrazas has been fighting to defend the rights of his clients.
 This includes divorce proceedings, particularly those involving child support.
 With more than 20 years of experience, he will fight for you as well.
 Call today to learn more about how he can defend your rights!

-The following calculator is intended only as a guideline for estimating child support.
+The following Utah Court Child Support Calculator is intended only as a guideline for estimating child support.
 The final determination of the support award may only be made through judicial or administrative findings.